How to get close to people? There are two main ways…

 No conflict equals no growth.
 If you are not growing, then you are dying (said Tony Robbins).

 Neither can we be close with another if our number one need is to maintain a feeling of self importance.

-In the name of helping you create closer relationships, right now we are giving away our report on “How to love without being used” when you get our guide on “How to stay high value when he pulls away”.
+In the name of helping you create closer relationships, we have a report called, “How to love without being used” when you buy our program, How to Stay High Value When He Pulls Away.